HSE-LAMBDA/sango/README.md

-# Welcome to GoSAN!
+# Welcome to SANgo!

-GoSAN is the discrete-event based simulator.
+GoSAN is the discrete-event based simulator with reinforcement learning support.

 # What it simulates?